amikos-tech/chromadb-chart/README.md

-# ChromaDB Vector Store Kubernetes Chart
+# Kubernetes Chart for Chroma AI application database

-This chart deploys a ChromaDB Vector Store cluster on a Kubernetes cluster using the Helm package manager.
+This chart deploys a single-node Chroma database on a Kubernetes cluster using the Helm package manager.

+> [!TIP]
+> Deploying and managing multiple Chroma nodes support will arrive with the [Chroma single-node Operator](https://github.com/amikos-tech/chromadb-operator).

 ## Roadmap

-- [ ] Security - the ability to secure chroma API with TLS and OIDC <- PoC completed waiting to be merged in the main repo
+- [ ] `Work in progress` Security - the ability to secure chroma API with TLS
-- [ ] Backup and restore - the ability to back up and restore the index data
+- [ ] `Work in progress` Backup and restore - the ability to back up and restore the index data
-- [ ] Observability - the ability to monitor the cluster using Prometheus and Grafana
+- [ ] `Work in progress` Observability - the ability to monitor the cluster using Prometheus and Grafana

 ## Prerequisites

+> [!NOTE]
 > Note: These prerequisites are necessary for local testing.
 If you have a Kubernetes cluster already setup you can skip

 - Docker